johnwdolph/rag-troubleshooter/README.md

 The sample documents in `sample_documents` may be manually uploaded in the file upload location when the program is running.
 Additionally, `sample_curation_data` includes a car manual.
 These are included for testing/demonstration purposes.
 If you would like to tune the dataset for a different vehicle while using `local` data, remove/replace the included car manual with your own or specify a different location.

+You may also change the `LLM` model by modifying the `.env` file.
+An alternative to `meta/llama-3.1-8b-instruct` can be something like `meta/llama-3.1-40b-instruct`.

 ## 5. Cleanup (Optional)

 When you are done using the program, you can destroy the `Anaconda` virtual environment as follows: